Mamonas Assassinas (album)

-Mamonas Assassinas is the only studio album released by the Brazilian rock band of same name.
+Mamonas Assassinas is the only studio album released by the Brazilian rock band Mamonas Assassinas.
 It was released in 1995, and in only eight months (until the end of the band), it sold more than 2 million copies.

 Background and recording

 Rick Bonadio — nicknamed by the band "Creuzebek" — was chosen to produce the band's debut album.
 However, their record label EMI wanted at least ten tracks and the band hand only three in hands.
 In a week the bandmates wrote other 12 tracks that made the cut, but "Não Peide Aqui Baby", a parody of The Beatles's "Twist and Shout", was shelved due to the amount of profanity in the lyrics.
 The recording took place in São Paulo, on Bonadio's studio, and was mixed at The Enterprise in Los Angeles, United States.